PeterJemley/Bridget-v2-beta/BridgetDocumentation.docc/DataFlow.md

 ## Overview

 Bridget implements a sophisticated data flow that prioritizes user experience through caching, error handling, and reactive state management.
-This document details how data moves through the system from external APIs to the user interface.
+The system now includes a comprehensive MultiPath traffic prediction pipeline with background task processing, statistical modeling, and performance monitoring.
+This document details how data moves through the system from external APIs to the user interface, including the advanced MultiPath system.

 ## Data Flow Architecture